Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 2. Flush Your Local Cache

-Flush your DNS cache to see changes immediately on your own machine.
+Flush your DNS cache to see the current answer from your own machine after local cache is cleared.
 This doesn't speed up global propagation, but lets you verify changes locally.

 3. Use DNScale's Anycast Network

-DNScale's anycast DNS network ensures that your authoritative servers respond quickly from geographically distributed points of presence.
-When a resolver's cache expires, it gets the fresh record from the nearest DNScale node with minimal latency.
-This is more effective than unicast DNS setups where all queries go to a single location.
+DNScale's anycast DNS network helps authoritative servers respond from geographically distributed points of presence.
+When a resolver's cache expires, it gets the fresh record from a topologically preferred DNScale node with low latency.
+This is typically more effective than unicast DNS setups where all queries go to a single location.

 Common Propagation Misconceptions